Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Results and Discussions

 \subsubsection{Varying point cloud density}

 To evaluate the robustness against varying point cloud density, two sets of experiments were carried out on the Restaurant object dataset.
 In these experiments, the density of train data was preserved as original while the density of test data was downsampled using ten different voxel sizes, ranging from $1$mm to $10$mm with a $1$mm interval.
-An illustration example of a Pitcher object with three level of downsampling is shown in Fig.~\ref{down_sample}.
+An illustration example of a Pitcher object with three levels of downsampling is shown in Fig.~\ref{down_sample}.
 We summarized the obtained results in Fig.~\ref{acc_downsample}.
 A comparison of all the results reveals that by increasing the downsampling resolution, the performance of all methods decreased significantly.
-Furthermore, we can see that all ensemble methods performed better than the individual base-learners in low- and middle resolution downsampling (i.e., DS $\geq 6$mm), while in the case of high resolution downsampling (i.e., DS $> 6$mm), the GOOD descriptor and ResNet$50$ showed slightly better performance than the ensemble learning methods.
-Among handcrafted based learners, GOOD showed stable performance for all levels of downsampling while the performance of base learners with VFH and ESF descriptors dropped significantly under high levels of downsampling (see Fig.~\ref{acc_downsample} -- \textit{left}).
-It can be concluded from this observation that the GOOD descriptor is robust to downsampling mainly due to using a unique and stable reference frame, and also normalized orthographic projection, while VFH relies on surface normals estimation and ESF computes several statistical features (i.e., distances and angles between randomly sampled points) to generate a shape description for a given point cloud.
-In the case of deep representations, all base learners performed very good under low and mid level of downsampling.
-As the down sampling resolution was increased, the performance of all deep learning-based methods decreased (see Fig.~\ref{acc_downsample} -- \textit{center}).
-We also observed that the ensmble learning based on mixture of handcrafted and deep representations (ResNet$50$~+~ESF~+~GOOD) outperformed other ensemble methods under all levels of downsampling resolutions (see Fig.~\ref{acc_downsample} -- \textit{right}).
+Furthermore, we can see that all ensemble methods performed better than the individual base-learners ~{in low- and middle-resolution downsampling} (i.e., DS $\geq 6$mm), while in the case of high-resolution downsampling (i.e., DS $> 6$mm), the GOOD descriptor and ResNet$50$ showed slightly better performance than the ensemble learning methods.
+Among handcrafted-based learners, GOOD showed stable performance for all levels of downsampling while the performance of base learners with VFH and ESF descriptors dropped significantly under high levels of downsampling (see Fig.~\ref{acc_downsample} -- \textit{left}).
+It can be concluded from this observation that the GOOD descriptor is robust to downsampling mainly due to using a unique and stable reference frame, and normalized orthographic projection, while VFH relies on surface normals estimation and ESF computes several statistical features (i.e., distances and angles between randomly sampled points) to generate a shape description for a given point cloud.
+In the case of deep representations, all base learners performed very good under the low and mid level of downsampling.
+As the downsampling resolution was increased, the performance of all deep learning-based methods decreased (see Fig.~\ref{acc_downsample} -- \textit{center}).
+We also observed that the ensemble learning based on the mixture of handcrafted and deep representations (ResNet$50$ + ESF + GOOD) outperformed other ensemble methods under all levels of downsampling resolutions (see Fig.~\ref{acc_downsample} -- \textit{right}).